InvoxiPlayGames/libxsm3/README.md

 ## What this does

-This library allows an Xbox 360 controller emulator to authenticate with modded consoles / development kits where the controller encryption keys from the keyvault are known.
+This library allows an Xbox 360 controller emulator to authenticate with modded consoles (where the controller encryption keys from the keyvault are known) and development kits.

 ## What this DOES NOT do

-This library **can not** complete challenges for any console that it does not have pre-existing keys for.
+This library **can not** complete challenges for any retail console that it does not have pre-existing keys for.
 Yet.

 ## TODO

 - Make sure this is able to work on embedded platforms (e.g. Pi Pico).
 - Document more of the values used in the identification packet.
 - Unit tests and being able to verify packets from a controller to be valid.
-- Key derivation from console ID.
+- Key derivation from a retail console ID.
 Hopefully.
 Maybe.
 Sometime.
 In the far future.

 ## Credits